-A = 5 points
+A = 5 points B = 4 points C = 3 points D = 2 pointF = 0 points

-B = 4 points
+For a student to be eligible to receive weighted credit for an AP, or IB course, the student's course must have been taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statue and ADE rule or, for an AP teacher, is in the process of completing an Additional Training Plan.

-C = 3 points
+Students taking AP or International Baccalaureate courses shall receive weighted credit as described in this policy.
+Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable AP exam.
+Students who do not take the AP exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP course.

-D = 2 points
+"Honors Courses" are those courses that have been approved by a Department of Education Committee as honors courses.
+Honors courses must stress higher order learning and be offered in addition to curriculum offerings required by the Standards for Accreditation, Arkansas Public Schools.

-F = 0 points
+Students who transfer into the district will be given weighted credit for the Advanced Placement courses, International Baccalaureate courses, honors courses approved by the Arkansas Department of Education, and concurrent college courses taken for weighted credit at his/her previous school(s) according to the preceding scale.

-For a student to be eligible to receive weighted credit for an AP, or IB course:
+Legal References: Arkansas Department of Education Rules and Regulations Governing Uniform

-- The course must be taught by an Arkansas licensed teacher who has received the appropriate training required by Arkansas statute and DESE Rule or, for an AP teacher, is in the process of completing an Additional Training Plan; and - The student takes the applicable AP or IB examination after completing the entire course.
-Credit shall be given for each grading period during the course of the year, but shall be retroactively removed from a student's grade for any course in which the student fails to take the applicable exam.
-Students who do not take the applicable exam shall receive the same numeric value for the grade he/she receives in the course as if it were a non-AP or IB course.
+Grading Scales for Public Secondary Schools

-"Honors Courses" are those courses that have been approved by DESE as honors courses.
-Honors courses must stress higher order learning and be offered in addition to curriculum offerings required by the Standards for Accreditation.
+ADE Rules for Advanced Placement and International Baccaluareate Diploma

-Students who transfer into the district will be given weighted credit for the AP courses; IB courses; honors or concurrent credit college courses; and other courses approved by DESE for weighted credit that were taken for weighted credit at his/her previous school(s) according to the preceding scale.
+Incentive Program

-Legal References: DESE Rules Governing Grading and Course Credit
+A.C.A. § 6-15-902(c)(1)

-A.C.A. § 6-15-902 A.C.A. § 6-16-806
+A.C.A. § 6-16-806

-Date Adopted: March 11, 2008 Last Revised: August 12, 2008
+Date Adopted: March 11, 2008 Last Revised: August 12, 2008 May 13, 2013 5.22-CONCURRENT CREDIT